blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 ### The Big Picture

 Imagine your brain as a living, breathing network of connections.
-It's not the same today as it was when you were 10—and it won't be the same at 60. **ESTGEL captures exactly this**: how brain networks structurally and functionally reorganize as we grow.
+It's not the same today as it was when you were 10 and it won't be the same at 60. **ESTGEL captures exactly this**: how brain networks structurally and functionally reorganize as we grow.

 ### How It Works